 Princess Anne is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
 With a population of 3,564 people and two constituent neighborhoods, Princess Anne is the 156th largest community in Maryland.

-Princess Anne is a decidedly white-collar town, with fully 86.44% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Princess Anne is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Princess Anne who work in food service (18.79%), office and administrative support (16.18%), and teaching (12.61%).
+Princess Anne is a decidedly white-collar town, with fully 87.76% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Princess Anne is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Princess Anne who work in food service (18.21%), office and administrative support (10.52%), and teaching (8.21%).

 Princess Anne is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The citizens of Princess Anne are slightly less educated than the national average of 21.84% for the average city or town: 15.27% of adults in Princess Anne have a bachelor's degree or advanced degree
+The percentage of adults in Princess Anne who are college-educated is close to the national average for all communities of 21.84%: 20.73% of the adults in Princess Anne have a bachelor's degree or advanced degree.

 Princess Anne is an extremely ethnically-diverse town.
 The people who call Princess Anne home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Princess Anne residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Princess Anne include German, Irish, European, and Nigerian.
+Important ancestries of people in Princess Anne include Turkish, German, African, Irish, and Italian.

 The most common language spoken in Princess Anne is English.
-Other important languages spoken here include Other Asian languages and Spanish.
+Other important languages spoken here include Other Asian languages and French.